FAQs - clock building

 4. How accurate are TIMEWORX movements?TIMEWORX movements are accurate to +/- 20 seconds per month assuming a good quality battery is used.

-5. How long will the movement last?Quartz battery operated standard and pendulum movements generally last 4 years but we have had some run happily for 6 years.
+5. How long will the movement last?Quartz battery operated standard and pendulum movements generally last 4 years but we have had some run happily for over 6 years.

 See point 6 re What effects movement life.

 6. What effects movement life?Movement life can be affected by high humidity, excess heat, magnetic fields, mechanical vibrations, etc. Tip - Use an ";Energizer Battery" for best results and change each year.

 Quartz movements generally run for 12 months without the need to change the battery.

 7. How long will the battery last?

 8. What hands should I order?Most clocks use an hour hand, minute hand and a second hand.
 The second hand is optional.
 Time and Tide movements require a tide indicator hand and this must be ordered with the movement.